fox-it/pcap-broker/README.md

 `pcap-broker` supports the following features:

- * Distributing packet data to one or more PCAP-over-IP listeners
+ * Distributing packet data to one or more PCAP-over-IP clients
  * Execute a command to capture traffic, usually `tcpdump` (expects stdout to be pcap data)
  * `pcap-broker` will exit if the capture command exits